 Table of Contents

-According to the Japan Chocolate & Cocoa Association, this custom started in the 1950s.
-A chocolate company put up a handwritten “Valentine’s Sale” sign at Isetan department store in Shinjuku.
-The next year, they promoted the idea that “women give chocolates to men.”
-In the 1960s, the confectionery company Morinaga started selling more chocolates during Valentine’s season.
-Over time, this idea became popular, and women giving chocolates on Valentine’s Day in Japan became a common tradition.
+According to the Japan Chocolate & Cocoa Association, the custom began in the 1950s when a chocolate company put up a handwritten “Valentine’s Sale” sign at Isetan department store in Shinjuku.
+The following year, they promoted the idea that women give chocolates to men.
+By the 1960s, confectionery brand Morinaga helped popularize the tradition by increasing chocolate sales during Valentine’s season.
+Over time, this practice became an established part of Valentine’s Day Japan.

 Chapter 2: How Chocolate Giving Has Changed Over Time